Connected even factors in the square of essentially 2-edge connected graphs: Abstract

 \section{Abstract}

-In this paper we prove that the square of an essentially 2-edge connected graph with an additional property has a connected even factor with maximum degree at most 4.
-Moreover we show that, in general, the square of essentially 2-edge connected graph does not contain a connected even factor with bounded maximum degree.
+An essentially $k$-edge connected graph $G$ is a connected graph such that deleting less than $k$ edges from $G$ cannot result in two nontrivial components.
+In this paper we prove that if an essentially 2-edge-connected graph $G$ satisfies that for any pair of leaves at distance 4 in $G$ there exists another leaf of $G$ that has distance 2 to one of them, then the square $G^2$ has a connected even factor with maximum degree at most 4.
+Moreover we show that, in general, the square of essentially 2-edge-connected graph does not contain a connected even factor with bounded maximum degree.

 {\bfseries Keywords}: connected even factors; (essentially) 2-edge connected graphs; square of graphs